aws/aws-mysql-odbc/docs/using-the-aws-driver/UsingTheAwsDriver.md

 ### Enabling Logs On MacOS and Linux

 When connecting the AWS ODBC Driver for MySQL using a MacOS or Linux system, include the `LOG_QUERY` parameter in the connection string with the value of `1` to enable logging (`DSN=XXX;LOG_QUERY=1;...`).
-The log file, named `myodbc.log`, can be found in the current working directory.
+A log file, named `myodbc.log`, will be produced.
+On MacOS, the log file can be located in `/tmp`.
+On Linux, the log file can be found in the current working directory.

 >## :warning: Warnings About Proper Usage of the AWS ODBC Driver for MySQL
 >